-The Community Business Network: MACDC is helping lead a statewide coalition of small business technical assistance providers that meets bi-weekly to discuss how to best support small businesses through the COVID-19 pandemic.
-The coalition is leveraging state and federal resources to help keep businesses open and to ensure that no business gets left behind.
+The Community Business Network: MACDC is helping lead a statewide coalition of small business technical assistance providers and business service professionals that meets to discuss how to best support small businesses throughout the commonwealth.
 A major priority for the network is to provide support to businesses owned by people of color and immigrants as these communities have been hardest hit by the pandemic and the economic crisis.
 Through the network, participants can learn from one another, share events or best practices, share new lending programs and grant opportunities and discuss advocacy priorities to leverage state resources that help keep businesses open.
 To join the group, please email Yari DeJesus, Director of Economic Development, at firstname.lastname@example.org.

 Energy Cohort: The Energy Cohort is a peer learning group for affordable housing professionals interested in energy efficiency, renewable energy, resiliency, and resident health to network, learn and share information.
-As the Energy Cohort is a collaborative effort by MACDC, LISC Boston, and New Ecology, both nonprofit and for-profit affordable housing stakeholders to join.
+As the Energy Cohort is a collaborative effort by MACDC, LISC Boston, and New Ecology, both nonprofit and for-profit affordable housing stakeholders are invited to join.
 Our goal is to support the affordable housing community in gaining expertise and successfully developing high-performance, resilient, and healthy buildings at scale.
 Our goal is to meet approximately every other month.
 For more information, reach out to Don Bianchi, MACDC’s Director of Housing, at email@example.com.

 Health Equity Committee: The Health Equity Committee supports MACDC’s efforts to drive the convergence of community development and community health by embedding health equity work into the fabric of the community development movement.
 The Health Equity Committee provides opportunities for CDC leaders to learn from one another and from outside experts about the ways in which racism, white supremacist culture, and other systems of oppression have caused disparities in community health outcomes.
 Together the group explores ways to increase engagement in health-related work and to deepen its understanding of the ways in which health disparities stem from social, economic, demographic inequities.
 Historically, the Health Equity Committee has had meetings devoted to strengthening hospital-CDC partnerships, measuring community health outcomes, food policy and distribution, and the health effects of climate change, and the intersection of racism and public health, among other topics.
 The Health Equity Committee steers MACDC’s emerging health equity work, including training opportunities through the Mel King Institute, and impacts MACDC’s engagement with partners and policymakers regarding health priorities.

 Housing and Real Estate Group: Our Housing and Real Estate Peer Group meets approximately six times per year, to supplement formal training opportunities and provide a support network of practitioners to share information, engage in problem solving, build knowledge and skills, and offer peer support.
 The peer group also offers a regular and structured vehicle for meeting with potential partners and funders who are interested in connecting with CDCs.
-During the spring and summer of 2020, as CDCs adapted to the economic realities of the COVID-19 pandemic, MACDC held a series of meetings with the quasi-public housing lenders and DHCD to discuss strategies and resources for assisting tenants facing lost jobs and income, rental portfolios impacted by lower rent receipts, and housing development projects facing delays and increased costs.
 Going forward, MACDC can draw upon strong relationships with State officials and experienced development consultants to provide a platform to address challenges that present themselves and seize opportunities that arise.
-MACDC also maintains a Housing List Serv, where practitioners can share information directly with other practitioners.
+For more information, reach out to Don Bianchi, MACDC’s Director of Housing, at firstname.lastname@example.org.

-Western Mass Community Development Collaborative (WMCDC): Through the Western MA Community Development Collaborative (WMCDC), MACDC Member organizations in Berkshire, Franklin, Hampshire, Hampden, and Western Worcester County are working together to build partnerships among and between community-based organizations; expand funding to support community-based development from both existing and new sources; and build capacity of CDCs and other community-based organizations through peer-to-peer support, technical assistance, and training.
-MACDC convenes periodic meetings of the Collaborative, whose members face challenges in implementing programs and projects to serve communities without the economies of scale prevalent in Eastern Massachusetts.
+Western MA Members Peer Group: Through the Western MA Members Peer Group, MACDC Member organizations in Berkshire, Franklin, Hampshire, Hampden, and Western Worcester County are working together to build partnerships among and between community-based organizations; expand funding to support community-based development from both existing and new sources; and build capacity of CDCs and other community-based organizations through peer-to-peer support, technical assistance, and training.
+MACDC convenes periodic meetings of the peer group, whose members face challenges in implementing programs and projects to serve communities without the economies of scale prevalent in Eastern Massachusetts.
 For more information, reach out to Don Bianchi, MACDC’s Director of Housing, at firstname.lastname@example.org.